Catawba SC Master Naturalist Program

 Join us for 12 fun weeks exploring the world around you through observation and hands-on, interactive learning in Fort Mill, SC and surrounding areas.
 This program meets one day a week at various locations but is hosted at the Anne Springs Close Greenway.
 Learn more about the natural and cultural history of the piedmont region while spending time with other nature enthusiasts.

 Successfully complete this program and earn a certificate from Clemson University as a Master Naturalist.
-Classes fill quickly so register now.
-Contact Dr. Michelle Evans with any questions related to the program or to register.
+Contact Kelly Murphy with any questions related to the program..